 tracer.install() will basically add handlers for

 are only available on Unix.
-This also requires the program not using these two signals.
+This also requires the program not to use these two signals.

 Then when you are running this process, you can attach to it with VizTracer, using it’s pid